-Each licensed professional surveyor shall obtain a seal/stamp which must be impressed on all survey plats prepared by the licensee in accordance with the Engineering and Surveying Practice Act.
-The licensee shall apply the signature and the date of the signature adjacent to the stamp/seal.
-Rubber stamps of or computer generated signatures are not acceptable.
-Electronic signatures as provided by law and Board's policy shall be acceptable.
+Each licensed professional surveyor shall obtain a seal/stamp which must be impressed on all plats, reports, etc., prepared by the licensee in responsible charge.
+Adjacent to the seal/stamp shall appear the original signature of the licensee along with the date the signature was applied.
+Rubber stamps and all facsimiles of signatures are not acceptable.
+Electronic signature as provided by law and board's policy shall be acceptable.
+The seal/stamp shall be either the impression type seal, the rubber type, or a computer-generated facsimile.
+Computer-generated seals shall be bona fide copies of the actual seal/stamp specific to the work being presented.
 [Regulation 16.39.5.11 NMAC]

-[See sample surveyor's seal inside back cover.]
+[See sample surveyor's seal inside back cover]